ray-project/kuberay/docs/guidance/gcs-ft.md

 #### KubeRay Operator Controller

 KubeRay Operator controller watches for new `Event` reconcile call.
-If this Event object is to notify the failed readiness probe, controller checks if this pod has `ray.io/ha-enabled` set to `true`.
-If this pod has this annotation set to true, that means this pod belongs to a Ray cluster that has Ray GCS HA enabled.
+If this Event object is to notify the failed readiness probe, controller checks if this pod has `ray.io/ft-enabled` set to `true`.
+If this pod has this annotation set to true, that means this pod belongs to a Ray cluster that has Ray GCS FT enabled.

 After this, the controller will try to recover the failed pod.
 If controller cannot recover it, an annotation named `ray.io/health-state` with a value `Unhealthy` is added to this pod.